XiaGenYuan/StockAnalysis/README.md

-Stock visualization analysis for Dow Jones's constituent stock.
+Stock visualization analysis for Dow Jones's constituent stocks.

-use webpack to pack React.js.
+Use webpack to pack React.js.

+Use D3.js to visualize stock data.